Skip to main content

 • null or undefined - represents a no value or empty value

-Operators are various symbols that has special meanings.
-There are some symbols
+Operators are various symbols that have special meanings.
+There is the list of operators supported in the formula.

 SymbolDescription